mattwach/matrix_clock/README.md

 void led_matrix_render(uint32_t* data);
 ```

-again, look at [src/led_matrix_dotstar.c](src/led_matrix_dotstar.c) for a concrete exmaple of an implementation of `led_matrix_render`.
-It's really not much code for the dotstar case.
+Again, look at [src/led_matrix_dotstar.c](src/led_matrix_dotstar.c) for a straight-forward implementation of `led_matrix_render`.

 ## Using Different Clock Hardware

-Instead of an RTC, you might want to go with a radio-based clock, a GPS clock, or [keeping the time with the Pi Pico](https://raspberrypi.github.io/pico-sdk-doxygen/group__hardware__rtc.html) (requiring the user to set the time whenever the power is removed).
+Instead of an RTC, you might want to go with a radio-based clock, a GPS clock, or [keeping the time with the Pi Pico](https://raspberrypi.github.io/pico-sdk-doxygen/group__hardware__rtc.html).

+> The PICO SDK provides time functions but you'll lose battery backup and accuracy is not as good as a real RTC.

 [src/clock.h](src/clock.h) gives the interface: